 University of Derby Union Tutorials

 Youth Development training provides learners with a fun and inclusive tutorial programme.
-As part of the Evolve programme the Union provides learners with a fun and inclusive tutorial programme.
+The Union provides learners with a fun and inclusive tutorial programme.
 College Life Facilitators deliver the training, provided by the Union.
 Topics cover a broad range of personal, social, health and careers education and are quality monitored on a regular basis.
 Students’ feedback after each tutorial, informs, reviews and shapes future session planning.

 Union of Students Clubs